venysssssssssss/AwsOverview/README.md

 ### 2.9.
 AWS Global Infrastructure

-- AWS Regions
+- AWS Regions.
-- AWS Availability Zones
+- AWS Availability Zones.
-- AWS Data Centers
+- AWS Data Centers.
-- AWS Edge Locations / Points of Presence
+- AWS Edge Locations / Points of Presence.
 - https://infrastructure.aws/

 ### 2.10.
 AWS Regions

-- AWS has Regions all around the world
+- AWS has Regions all around the world.
 - Names can be us-east-1, eu-west-3...
-- A region is a cluster of data centers
+- A region is a cluster of data centers.
-- Most AWS services are region-scoped
+- Most AWS services are region-scoped.

 ### 2.11.
 How to choose an AWS Region?

-- **Compliance** with data governance and legal requirements: data never leaves a region without your explicit permission
+- **Compliance** with data governance and legal requirements: data never leaves a region without your explicit permission.
-- **Proximity** to customers: reduced latency
+- **Proximity** to customers: reduced latency.
-- **Available** services within a Region: new services and new features aren't available in every Region
+- **Available** services within a Region: new services and new features aren't available in every Region.
-- **Pricing**: pricing varies region to region and is transparent in the service pricing page
+- **Pricing**: pricing varies region to region and is transparent in the service pricing page.
 - **Capacity is unlimited in the cloud, you do not need to worry about it.
 The 4 points of considerations when choosing an AWS Region are: compliance with data governance and legal requirements, proximity to customers, available services and features within a Region, and pricing.**

 ### 2.12.
 AWS Availability Zones